-Challenge number Detail of challenge 1 A large number of pupils start school with reading, comprehension, oral language and communicaton skills that are below and well below average.
-2 Outcomes for disadvantaged pupils have traditionally been lower than their peers in reading, writing and mathematics; outcomes were not as strong in 2022 for disadavantged pupils, compared to their peers - however, in certain areas, the gap did arrown, in comparion with the previous year, which is pleasing and encouraging.
-3 Readiness to learn, motivation, resilience and confidence barriers for dis- advantaged children could have a detrimental effect on their academic progress; many pupils have significant SEMH needs.
+Challenge number Detail of challenge 1 A large number of pupils start school with reading, comprehension, oral language and communication skills that are below and well below average.
+2 Outcomes for disadvantaged pupils have traditionally been lower than their peers in reading, writing and mathematics; however, in 2023, there were some pleasing successes, in terms of improving attainment for disadvantaged pupils and the narrowing of gaps in reading and writing and reading, writing and maths (combined).
+3 Readiness to learn, motivation, resilience and confidence barriers for disadvantaged children could have a detrimental effect on their academic progress; many pupils have significant SEMH needs.
+The number of pupils with SEMH has increased significantly over the last 18 months.
 4 A number of the disadvantaged pupils have special educational needs and a number of the disadvantaged pupils are vulnerable, and receive support from external agencies for a variety of reasons.
 5 Parental support and low aspiration, outlined by the local context of the academy.
 In September 2019, North East Lincolnshire was ranked 16/324 areas (1 being the worst), when ranked across unhealthiness; crime; economic poor health and unqualified population.
 The academy is in the highest deprivation quintile band.

-6 Attendance for disadvantaged pupils is lower than their peers; this is an on-going challenge, both for disadvantaged children and their peers.
+6 Attendance for disadvantaged pupils is lower than their peers; this is an on-going challenge, both for disadvantaged children and their peers, though there was some improvement in 2023.
 7 The impact of Covid-19 is still real and having a negative impact on pupils who may have had to isolate for short or extended periods of time.
 This has had a significant impact on learning.
 This could be enhanced for some, due to a lack of technology which could have made home learning more challenging.
+Despite catch-up and tutoring, this is an ongoing issue as we constantly work hard to close the gaps.